janse180/dynamiccluster/design.md

 ## States

-Each *worker node* in Dynamic Cluster has seven states:
+Each *worker node* in Dynamic Cluster has eight states:

 * Inexistent: the worker node doesn't exist, it is either the beginning of the life cycle or a worker node or the end of it.
 * Starting: the worker node is starting, including the cloud starting the instance and contextualisation after startup.